escummy/vscode-settings-json/README.md

-# Basic vscode settings.json
+# The complete vscode configuration

-Customized configuration to start with Visual Studio Code
+> Correct settings.json to start with Visual Studio Code.

 ## Appendix

-Advanced feauture tips that you can't find by default to help us with the syntax languages when we are writing code.
+Advanced feautures and tips that you can't find by default to help us with the syntax languages when we are writing code.
 This configuration helps in everything you write, not necessary install complex plugins or other confused settings:

 Avoid conflicts totally, improvements on save, custom formatter, integrated languages with emmet, avoid conflicts between extensions, avoid obsolet extensions, structured autocomplete, optimization and compatibility.

 ## Features

-- `Basic configuration`
+- `Complete starter configuration`
-- `One Dark pro Theme`
+- `Theme: One Dark pro Theme`
-- `Material icons Theme`
+- `Icons: Material icons Theme`

-- `Optimal font-size`
-- `Font-family 'Cascadia Code'`
+- `Font-family: 'Cascadia Code'`
+- `Optimal font-size by default`
+- `Save changes after delay or after refresh`
+- `Prettier and ESlint correct configuration`
-- `Avoid conflict when formatting`
+- `Avoid conflict when formatting or saving`
-- `Saving changes after delay`
 - `Brackets Pair Colorizer without plugin`
 - `Browsers: Compatibility last 4 versions`

 <br>